 Finance Fund Capital Corporation

-Funding for Low-Income Communities
+Funding for Low-and Moderate-Income Communities

 There are many challenges to bringing capital to distressed urban and rural communities.
 Insufficient income or assets and difficulty in meeting credit requirements can make it impossible for potential borrowers to access affordable capital from mainstream lenders.
 The resulting lack of investment in impoverished neighborhoods contributes to a cycle of declining property values, lower tax revenues and high rates of unemployment and poverty.